scimma/archive-ingest/Readme.md

 These include

 - data from early versions of hop_client
-- dat that is recieved more than once.
+- data that is recieved more than once.

 Housekeeping.py also contains utilites to monitoring/ adminstering the application.
 (See the readme in the src diretory for further